rongfengliang/coredns-nacos/README.md

 This project provides a **DNS-F** client based on [CoreDNS](https://coredns.io/), which can help export those registed services on Nacos as DNS domain. **DNS-F** client is a dedicated agent process(side car) beside the application's process to foward the service discovery DNS domain query request to Nacos.

 ## Quic Start
 To build and run nacos coredns plugin, the OS must be Linux or Mac.
-And also, golang environments(GOPATH,GOROOT,GOHOME) must be configured correctly.
+And also, make sure your golang version is 1.17 or higher as go mod support and other api is needed, and golang environments(GOPATH,GOROOT,GOHOME) must be configured correctly.

 ### Build
 ```